Work underway at Préfontaine station

 - Project summary

-Work to make Préfontaine station accessible will begin during September 2019.
+Work to make Préfontaine station accessible began in September 2019.
 In total, three elevators will be integrated into the station.
-To integrate the elevator that will connect street and fare booth levels, we will build a new entrance building next to the access point in Raymond-Préfontaine Park.

-Yes, bike racks removed from the South entrance will be relocated to the North entrance.
+Bike racks removed from the south entrance will be relocated to the north entrance.

 Integrating elevators into a métro station requires a number of steps.
 Given Préfontaine station’s architecture, we will have to extend the mezzanine above the platforms, expand the entrance building and construct and outfit new mechanical rooms, which will involve ground excavation and concrete work.

-The Accessibility program is made possible thanks to additional funding announced by the federal and provincial governments for the purpose of speeding up work on universal access and making 41 métro stations accessible by 2025.
+The Accessibility program is made possible thanks to additional funding announced by the federal and provincial governments for the purpose of speeding up universal accessibility work and making 41 métro stations accessible by 2025.